 Creating drawings for an invention is not like casual drawings that we use in our day to day life.
-It is because, in this case, you need to follow rules, set forth by the respective patent office religiously and a single dash-line could make or break your overall goal.
-Here, the draftsperson needs to have adequate technical knowledge of the domain to which the invention belongs and acquaintances with a patent regulatory framework.
+It is because, in this case, you need to follow the rules, set forth by the respective patent office religiously and a single dash-line could make or break your overall goal.
+Here, the patent illustrator needs to have adequate technical knowledge of the domain to which the invention belongs and acquaintances with a patent regulatory framework.
 Lagging in any of these two dimensions could be detrimental to your application as one may not put or present the information as required by the respective patent regulatory framework.

 Patent Drawing Symbols: Classification

 There are mainly four kinds of graphical symbols.
 They are as follows:

 - Graphic symbols: Graphic symbols are visually perceptible figures that have a universal conventional meaning.
 They transmit information independently of language to the reader or the examiner (in this case).
 For example, in the domain of life sciences and medicine, we use various graphic symbols to depict water, carbon, sulphate, sucrose, benzene, fructose, glucose, and many other molecules.
 Likewise, if we have a patent application that is related to “Heat Exchanger” we may want to use shell & tube, fired heater (furnace), high fin-fan and many other components that are integral to our invention.

 - Greek alphabets: Greek alphabets indicate angles, wavelengths and mathematical formulas in a patent application.
 It may include alpha (α), beta (β), gamma (γ), delta (δ), etc.